tometoproject/docs/phabricator/codereview.rst

 ===========

 *Differential* is the code review tool in Phabricator.
-It's used to land most significant code-changed into Tometo codebases.
+It's used to land most significant code-changes into Tometo codebases.
 Along with Differential, *Arcanist* is used to push your local changes to Differential, opening a new *revision* (basically a pull request) as a result.